Location: French Polynesia

-Discover an ancient South Pacific culture!
-The Marquesas project is a six week archaeological field school experience on Tahuata, a remote island with a rich history.
+Discover the South Pacific!
+The Marquesas project is a five week field school experience on Tahuata, a remote island with a rich history.
 Participants are fully immersed in a small community while working with Marquesans and living as the only foreigners on an island with no airport, no hotels, and no restaurants.

 Room and Board Arrangements

 Our headquarters are in the picturesque village of Vaitahu.
-There are two small stores, including one that bakes French baguettes daily.
+There is one small stores that bakes French baguettes daily.
 The field school is small and intellectually engaging.
 We both live and work closely with our host community.
-The field team lives in a house with a Marquesan family, eating the same fresh fruit and fish that they do.
 Our house has a modern kitchen and toilet facilities (no hot water).
-Marquesan Islanders will also participate in the dig itself, providing additional links to the community.
+Marquesan Islanders will also participate in the project, providing close links to the community.
 As the only outsiders in the village, participants are immersed in the local lifestyle.

 Kjellgren, Eric.
 2005.
 Adorning the World: Art of the Marquesas Islands.
 New York: The Metropolitan Museum of Art.